encadyma/chronos/THOUGHTLOG.md

 - Time limits in profiles
 - Tab reorganization? (by site domain)
 - Show whether the tab is currently "sleeping" (not loaded)
+- Show whether the tab is playing music
+- Shortcuts for opening the popup
+- Search through tabs

 ### Buglist -- vNOW
 - Windows do not activate/focus when switching tabs across windows
+- When transitioning to LoadStates page, the window adjusts width slightly.. readjust min-width instead
+- Get rid of "You are running Vue in development mode." message